6 HIV-associated infections

 Any patient with pulmonary tuberculosis may be infectious to the general public.
 As the number of people living with HIV who are co-infected with tuberculosis increases, the risk of tuberculosis in HIV-negative people will also increase as they are being exposed to more TB bacteria.
 As a result of the HIV epidemic, tuberculosis has become a common disease in South Africa.
 It is therefore in the public’s best interest to prevent and manage tuberculosis well.

 The HIV epidemic is increasing the risk of tuberculosis to the general public.

 - In South Africa the steady fall in numbers of tuberculosis cases suddenly reversed in the 1990s when the incidence of tuberculosis dramatically climbed as the HIV epidemic spread.

-6-45 How can tuberculosis be prevented in patients with HIV infection?
+6-45 How can tuberculosis be prevented in people living with HIV?

-- The risk of tuberculosis can be reduced in HIV-positive people by controlling tuberculosis in the general public and thereby reducing their exposure to TB bacteria.
+- The risk of tuberculosis can be reduced in people living with HIV by controlling tuberculosis in the general public and thereby reducing their exposure to TB bacteria.
 A high cure rate of tuberculosis by a well-functioning DOT programme is very important.

 - Some protection can be obtained by giving all children BCG immunisation at birth.

 - INH prophylaxis can be given to patients at high risk of tuberculosis.